Rewind to the Great Recession of 2008. Galleries closed. Art dealers moved on. Curators chased other professions.

 Now, the woman who tried to erase herself as an artist is rising again like the Phoenix, mirroring the city she calls home.
 Karen Jilly, who once ignored her deepest callings—is now the subject of a 25-year museum survey!

-“Alternative Beauty: The Work of Karen Jilly” opens at the Mesa Arts Center in Arizona, accompanied by a stunning 52-page catalogue.
+The show “Alternative Beauty: The Work of Karen Jilly” opened at the Mesa Arts Center in Arizona, accompanied by a stunning 52-page catalogue.